 20. Generate Reports to Anticipate Future Sales

-Reports are crucial to being able to map out the next steps of your overall ecommerce marketing strategy.
+Reports are crucial to being able to map out the next steps of your overall ecommerce SEO strategy.
 Without reports to provide benchmarks for your business’ performance, you’re practically going forward blindly.

 21. Make Your Delivery Options Better Than the Rest